venkatasykam/DevOpsWebApp/README.md

     docker images

-    Push the image to docker hub
+Push the image to docker hub: refer: https://github.com/DevOpsPlatform/Phase-2/blob/master/Docker/DockerEngine/3.DokcerHub.md

-    * update the image details in docker-compose-devops-web-db.yml file.
+    * update the image details in docker-compose-devops-web-db.yml file if you specify the different name.

 ### Step-4: Run the docker compose file using docker stack command on manager host.